hashicorp/nomad/website/source/docs/drivers/docker.html.md

     * `dangling_containers` stanza for controlling dangling container detection and cleanup:
       * `enabled` - Defaults to `true`.
 Enables dangling container handling.
       * `dry_run` - Defaults to `false`.
-Enables a mode where nomad logs potential dangling containers without killing them.
+Only log dangling containers without cleaning them up.
       * `period` - Defaults to `"5m"`.
 A time duration that controls interval between Nomad scans for dangling containers.
       * `creation_grace` - Defaults to `"5m"`.
-A time duration that controls
+Grace period after a container is
-        how long a container can run before it is tracked by Nomad or gets marked (and killed) as a dangling container
+        created during which the GC ignores it.
+Only used to prevent the GC from removing newly created containers before they are registered with the GC.
+Should not need adjusting higher but may be adjusted lower to GC more aggressively.

 * `volumes` stanza:
     * `enabled` - Defaults to `true`.
 Allows tasks to bind host paths